LoveDoLove/Github-Profile-Manager/README.md

 ## About The Project

-**GitHub Profile Manager** automates the management of your GitHub profile README by dynamically updating featured repositories based on stars, displaying a 3D contribution graph, and providing ready-to-use CI/CD workflow templates.
-This project streamlines the process of keeping your profile engaging and up-to-date.
+**GitHub Profile Manager** automates your GitHub profile README by dynamically updating featured repositories (top-starred), displaying a 3D contribution graph, and providing ready-to-use GitHub Actions workflow templates.
+No manual script execution is required—just set up the workflows and let automation keep your profile engaging and up-to-date.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>